Security-Onion-Solutions/securityonion-docs/cloud-amazon.rst

 .. note::

    This section does not cover how to set up a VPC in AWS.
 For more details about setting up a VPC, please see https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html.
 Ensure that all Security Onion nodes can access the manager node over the necessary ports.
-This could require adding rules to your AWS security groups in order to satisfy the Security Onion :ref:`node-communication` requirements.
+This could require adding rules to your AWS security groups in order to satisfy the Security Onion :ref:`firewall` Node Communication requirements.

 Requirements
 ############